remykarem/remykarem.github.io/books-src/nutrition-workout-book/src/biology/organs/liver.md

 Glycogen, vitamins, cholesteryl esters

-Excess glucose is stored as glycogen.
-But the liver only stores up to about 100g of glycogen.
-After that, the liver converts glucose into fatty acids ("**lipogenesis**").
-This may be stored in the liver, or get sent out into the blood as triglycerides.

 Cholesterol can also be stored.
 They are esterified into cholesteryl esters.

 ~~~admonish tip="How long can it last?"